 Moreover, they undertake assessments for comprehensive security risks of their employees, business process environment etc. This helps identify risk exposures and apply remedial measures.

 According to a recent survey by Cashfree, 17% of customers ask for a refund.
 Moreover, they prefer the refund to be instant and through IMPS, wallet or UPI.

 Now, usually, refunds take 7-10 days.
 This is because it involves a lot of players.
 Let’s have a look at how refunds usually go.

-- The payment gateway, in turn, forwards request to the Acquirer.
-The Acquiring bank settles the refund amount in the next settlement cycle with the payment gateway.
+- The payment gateway, in turn, forwards the request to the Acquirer.
+The Acquiring bank settles the refund amount in the next settlement cycle with the payment gateway

 On the other hand, the right payment aggregator will make refunds a breeze.

 This is how the Instant Refund process goes: